SolarCookies/TiP-Recomp/README.md

 - 5 Once its extracted it will say "Download" or "Update", Press it
 - 6 Now that the recompiled exe is downloaded you can press "Launch"

+- If you run into any issues launching the game, third-party programs like "rivatuner" can cause the game to crash

 ## Building from scratch (We are on Rexglue 0.7.4)
 - 1 Clone and Build the Rexglue SDK 0.7.4 https://github.com/rexglue/rexglue-sdk/